 The app also contains a supporting feature for teachers, who can track the usage and progress of their students to make sure that the tool is being used effectively and that they are offering the support that the student needs.

-We have found this an incredible rewarding project to be involved in, with many of us imagining how this could have helped ourselves, our friends, or our family if it had been available when we were back at school.
+As a medical communications agency we have found this an incredible rewarding project to be involved in, with many of us imagining how this could have helped ourselves, our friends, or our family if it had been available when we were back at school.

 So far it has received great feedback from in-school testing and we’re looking forward to seeing this helping young people in the future.